goodresearchpracticeroadmap/goodresearchpracticeroadmap.github.io/content/core-themes/ethics-integrity.md

 - Another challenge that can occur is when **research misconduct** takes place

-  - Research misconduct refers to actions that threaten research integrity.
+  - Research misconduct refers to **actions that threaten research integrity**.

-  - Misconduct can be unintentional, and not necessarily a deliberate breach of research integrity, and can be of varying degrees of severity.
+  - Misconduct can be **unintentional**, and not necessarily a deliberate breach of research integrity, and can be of varying degrees of severity.

   - Misconduct can include data falsification or fabrication, plagiarism, misrepresentation of findings, breach of duty of care, or a failure to meet legal, ethical, or professional obligations.